 4. Your fingers don't fit.

 This damn ring shrank.
 Nah, guy, your fingers just got chubbier.
-It's possible that you're retaining water, if you're a woman.
-It's OK; you can get that ring resized or go on a number of finger-specific diets like the Dr. Handkins, Knuckle Watchers, Jenny Carpal, etc.
+It's possible that you're retaining water if you're a woman.
+It's OK; you can get that ring resized or go on a number of finger-specific diets like the Dr. Handkins, Knuckle Watchers, Jenny Carpal, and so on.

 5. It's too much bling.